 Your Executor is the person (or people) who are responsible for identifying your assets and making distributions in accordance with your Will.
-For more information about the role of the Executor, see our Probate Guidance Fee Structure as at 1 July 2020

 You may nominate up to 4 people at a time to be your Executors, however fewer people is easier from a practical perspective.
 You may also nominate your Executors in a successive manner - that is, I appoint A, and if not A, then B and C.